 Christmas is coming!
 Shopping.
 Baking.
 Spending.
 Decorating.
 Lights.
 Trees.
 Family.
 Cooking.
 Stress.
 Parties.
 Buying presents.
 Wrapping presents.
 Giving presents….
 But don’t miss the point.
 On that first Christmas, as everyone went about business as usual, God’s presence entered our world in a radical way.
 Out of love, God almighty came to us as a little baby and the world would never be the same.

 Advent Revolution is our attempt to celebrate Christmas in a way that truly honors Jesus.
-While the world around us grows increasingly more commercialized and consumer-oriented, we take a different path.
+While the world around us grows increasingly more commercialized and consumer-oriented, we choose something different.
 What if we refused to get caught up in the holiday frenzy and truly worshipped Jesus?
 What if we focused on his presence, not our presents?
-What could happen if each one of us spent less on ourselves this Christmas and put it together to bless the world?
-The people of First Methodist have walked this path each year since 2007 and have experienced the joy of seeing God do amazing things around the world such as providing homes for orphans, building churches and more.
+This year marks 10 years of TFUMC spending less on ourselves each Christmas in order to bless the world.
+Since 2007 Advent Revolution has generated almost $250,000 for all kinds of exciting projects: homes for orphans, co-ops for poor widows, feeding the hungry, new churches and more.

 This Year’s Project